 ASCLA's more than 800 members are:

-- Librarians, library agencies and staff serving populations with special needs, such as those with sensory, physical, health or behavioral conditions or those who are incarcerated or detained.
+- Librarians, library agencies and staff serving underserved populations, such as those with sensory, physical, health or behavioral conditions or those who are incarcerated or detained.

 - Librarians and staff of state library agencies, and state library consultants – organizations created or authorized by the state government to promote library services in the state through the organization and coordination of a variety of library services.